SafeExamBrowser/seb-testing/mac/2.1.3/README.md

 Here you can find the current pre-release build of the next release of SEB for macOS.
 You can support us by testing the pre-release version and give feedback in our forum or by creating an issue here on our GitHub page.

-New in SEB 2.1.3GM5 for macOS:
+New in SEB 2.1.3GM5 for macOS (29C2):
+- Fixed: Performing a reload with warning alert and reconfiguring afterwards crashes SEB.
 - Fixed SEB reconfigured alert displayed twice.
 - Fixed Back to Start command not working.
 - Fixed another crash when running on macOS 10.7.